lkoepsel/CT_build/README.md

-# CoolTerm & Sublime Text package for scripting capabilities
+# CT_build: CoolTerm & Sublime Text package for scripting capabilities

+### Repository was previously CoolTerm_pip
-## Previously CoolTerm_pip which has been deprecated
+### CoolTerm_pip has been deprecated, please use this repository

-A python package to provide scripting capability for [CoolTerm](https://freeware.the-meiers.org) as well as automating other activities (see *mpbuild*) for MicroPython and FlashForth.
+A python package providing scripting capability for [CoolTerm](https://freeware.the-meiers.org) along with [Sublime Text](https://www.sublimetext.com/index2) for automating activities for MicroPython, C and FlashForth.
 By installing via `pip`, one can easily use the scripting capabilities of CoolTerm via *python*.

 ## Description
-Its useful to move the focus to *CoolTerm*, once a automated *build* or *up*load has been completed.
+Its useful to move the focus to *CoolTerm*, once a automated *build* or *upload* has been completed.
 This scripting enhancement allows you to immediately begin interacting with the microcontroller using *CoolTerm*.
 The connection script will make the appropriate changes required for activating the *CoolTerm* window on *macOS* (using *AppleScript*) or on *Windows* (using *pygetwindow*).

 In this example, I use the *build system* on *Sublime Text 4* (**ST4**).